Professor of Podiatry

 Dr Keith Rome is a Professor of Podiatry at AUT.
 With over 30 years of experience within the health care profession, his research focuses on long term chronic foot conditions.
 His research expertise is in translational research associated in musculoskeletal and rheumatological conditions and also in intervention trials associated with footwear in older adults and rheumatology.

 Since commencing his academic career in 1988, he has secured over $2 million in competitive research grants and scholarship funding, and has developed considerable experience in research student supervision across a range of professional disciplines, including podiatry, orthopaedics, sports science and physiotherapy.
-To date, he has supervised over 70 Honours students, 25 Masters, 4 MPhil and 4 PhD students to completion, and currently supervises 2 PhD students, 3 MPhil, 4 MSc and 2 Honours students).
-He has examined over 15 MPhil, PHDs in the UK, Australia and New Zealand.
+To date, he has supervised over 70 honours students, 25 master's, four MPhil and four PhD students to completion.
+He has examined over 15 MPhil and PhDs in the UK, Australia and New Zealand.